 Why workplace practical training is critical to your success

 Building up a network within the animal industry, as well as gaining relevant industry experience is going to greatly increase your job prospects at the completion of your studies, here’s how.

-Acquiring practical skills – Experienced supervisors in the work place will help to guide you through obtaining the necessary hands-on skills needed for success in the animal industry.
+Acquiring practical skills – Experienced supervisors in the workplace will help to guide you through obtaining the necessary hands-on skills needed for success in the animal industry.
 You won’t just be observing, you will be actively performing the daily tasks that will be part of your chosen occupation when you graduate.
 As well as specific skills you will also have the opportunity to gain important workforce skills such as teamwork and communication.

 Building professional relationships- You will be working with a variety of team members who will be able to share their valuable knowledge with you.
-In the future they may become your employers and colleagues!
+In the future, they may become your employers and colleagues!

 Your work placement will be completed within a Veterinary Clinic where you will have the opportunity to become an important member of the clinic team.
 As well as dogs and cats many clinics treat a variety of species such as wildlife, small mammals, reptiles, production animals and horses.
-As part of the Certificate IV in Veterinary Nursing, you will be required to complete a minimum of 500 hours in placement by the completion of your course.

 Students studying this field have a variety of interests, this is reflected in the workplace that may be chosen for your placement.
 Students have completed practical training in boarding kennels and catteries, wildlife sanctuaries and rehabilitation centres, doggy daycare centres, animal welfare centres and even zoos!
-Certificate II in Animal Studies students complete 150 hours.
-Certificate III in Animal Studies students complete 250 hours of practical training.

 All of your hours can be completed in the same Veterinary Practice, allowing you to build up a good relationship with the clinic.
 There is an option to complete your hours at more than one Veterinary Practice if needed.